 SUSAN SOON HE STANTON

-Awards and honors include the Venturous Playwrights Fellowship, Leah Ryan’s Feww Award, Kilroy’s List 2015 & 2016, Southern Rep’s Ruby Prize Runner-up, Susan Glaspell Prize Finalist, a Susan Smith Blackburn nomination, Po’okela Award for best new play, and a NET Partnership Grant with Satori Group.
-From Kumu Kahua, she has won four playwriting awards, Hawai’i Prize (x 2) and Resident Prize (x 2).
+Awards and honors include Leah Ryan FEWW, Kilroys’ List 2015-2017, Southern Rep’s Ruby Prize Runner-up, Susan Glaspell Prize Finalist, a Susan Smith Blackburn nomination, Po’okela Award for best new play, and a NET Partnership Grant with Satori Group.
+From Kumu Kahua Theatre, she has received four playwriting awards, Hawai’i Prize and Resident Prize.

-Plays include Takarazuka!!!, Today Is My Birthday, SEEK, The Things Are Against Us, Cygnus, The Underneath, Furball, and more.
-She has worked as a writing consultant for Disney Creative Entertainment.
 She received a Feature Film Development Grant and Screenwriting Award from the Sloan Foundation, and a Leviathan Lab Film Production Grant.
-Films include Dress (winner of 2014 Hawai‘i International Film Festival Audience Award), Dispatched, Good House, and Same Will.
+Films include Bushwick Beats, Dress (winner of 2014 Hawai‘i International Film Festival Audience Award), Dispatched, Good House, and Same Will.
+She wrote a comedic mini-series called We Are the Interns.

 Susan holds a BFA from NYU Tisch’s Dramatic Writing program and an MFA from Yale School of Drama, where she received the Audrey Woods Fellowship and the Eugene O’Neill Memorial Scholarship.